 Steps involved in the manufacturing of sulphuric acid are as stated below:

-- Conversion of sulfur dioxide into sulfur trioxide.
+- Conversion of sulphur dioxide into sulphur trioxide.

-- Conversion of sulfur trioxide formed into concentrated H2SO4.
+- Conversion of sulphur trioxide formed into concentrated H2SO4.

 Step 1: Preparation of sulphur dioxide:

 SO2 is prepared by burning sulphur in the presence of excess air so that the product combines with oxygen which is helpful for the next stage.

 Sulphur trioxide is formed when sulphur dioxide reacts with oxygen in a ratio of 1:1 at a temperature of 400 °C – 450°C and a pressure of 1-2 atm in the presence of V2O5 as a catalyst.
 This reaction is reversible in nature.

 2SO2(g) + O2(g) ⇌ 2SO3(g)